- Signs & Symptoms

 - Doctors surgically remove the severely inflamed regions of the colon in a surgery called colectomy.

-Lifestyle changes are needed to reduce the severity of disease progression, such as:
+The following lifestyle changes are needed to reduce the severity of disease progression:

 Health Solutions From Our Sponsors

 Top Is Pancolitis the Same as Ulcerative Colitis Related Articles

 Can Ulcerative Colitis Be Healed?Ulcerative colitis is a type of inflammatory bowel disease.
 While there's no known ulcerative colitis cure, treatment can help you manage your symptoms and let you lead a full life.